Video/Image Cues

 Total Play Length: This display-only field shows the total time of the video/image cue, allowing for cross-fade time etc to avoid double-counting.

 Repeat: Select this checkbox if you want the sub-cue to loop back to the start when it reaches the end.
 The sub-cue will keep on repeating until it is stopped, such as by an SFR Cue or by another Video/Image Cue that uses the same Screen.
+Note that with an SFR Cue you can cancel the Repeat, so that the cue will complete at the end of the current cycle.

 Pause At End: Select this checkbox to pause the last item (which must be a video file for this property to be effected) when that video file ends.
 This will pause the final video on the last frame.
 To stop (and 'complete') the sub-cue you will need to use an SFR Cue.
 Note that currently it is not possible to fade out a video file while it is in the paused state.
 BTW, Repeat and Pause At End are mutually exclusive.